We, the Robots? Regulating Artificial Intelligence and the Limits of the Law

 A ‘surprisingly lively examination of AI regulation.’ — New York Review of Books

 ‘Chesterman … brings a sober but readable approach to a subject otherwise much given to speculation and fearmongering.
 He enlivens his work with stories from the real world: accidents involving self-driving cars; stock market collapses caused by automated trading; biases in the opaque proprietary software used to assess the likelihood an individual will default on a loan or repeat a criminal offence.’ — South China Morning Post

 ‘One of the book’s many virtues is the clarity with which it frames the challenges in question.
 There is a tendency, as Chesterman notes, to anthropomorphise “intelligent” machines, attributing to them a degree of agency or even sentience that is not (yet) warranted. … [T]he book does a superb job of mapping and organising key issues in the regulation of AI.
 But it is more than a synthesising exercise.
-What Chesterman propounds is a typology of automated decisions, with different ethical and legal requirements applying to each category in the typology.’ — Australian Review of Books
+What Chesterman propounds is a typology of automated decisions, with different ethical and legal requirements applying to each category in the typology.’ — Australian Book Review

 ‘[A] comprehensive and engaging read for anyone interested in better understanding AI, its impact on our legal landscape, and some of the thorniest new issues confronting regulators today.’ — The Interpreter